 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the year in which the estimates are revised and in any future years affected.
+There are no areas of significant judgement or significant assumption used in the preparation of these financial statements expect for allowance for credit loss.

-There are no significant estimates or judgements involved in the preparation of financial information that might have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next accounting period.
-The Fund based its assumptions and estimates on parameters available when the financial statements was prepared.
+There are no significant estimates or judgements involved in the preparation of financial statements that might have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next accounting period.
+The Fund based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Fund.
 Such changes are reflected in the assumptions when they occur.